onsigntv/apps/docs/JSBRIDGE.md

   </head>
   <div id="result"></div>
   <script>
-    // Now you can use the signageVisible promise. window.signageVisible.then(function () {
+    // Now you can use the signagevisible promise. window.signageVisible.then(function () {
       document.getElementById("result").innerHTML = "VISIBLE";
     });